Younten-Tshering/Learn_SpringBoot/3. RESTful APIs_MVC/readme.md

 ---
 ># _Pre-requisites_
 * Make sure you have Spring Boot installed.
 You can follow the guide here → https://spring.io/quickstart .
-* Install Postman → https://www.getpostman.com/.
-This will be a handy testing tool for testing our RESTful calls.
 ---
 ># Step 1: Adding dependencies
 For VScode: Generate project from https://start.spring.io/